 CBP brings over 50 years of experience and innovation to the garage door industry.
 Our market-leading brands include Clopay®, America's Favorite Garage Doors®, Holmes Garage Door Company® and IDEAL Door®.
-Clopay is the only residential garage door brand to hold the Good Housekeeping Seal of Approval.
+In past years, Clopay has been the only residential garage door brand to hold the Good Housekeeping Seal of Approval.